 To ensure proper use of the TaSM, be sure to understand the definitions of the terms used within the matrix

-CNSS defines a Threat as any event with the potential to adversely impact organizational operations.
-Examples of common threat types can be found here STRIDE-LM
+The Committee on National Security Systems (CNSS) defines a Threat as any event with the potential to adversely impact organizational operations.

-The 5 NIST Cyber Security Framework Functions allow you to create a defense in depth strategy which identifies how you will safeguard the business.
+The 5 NIST Cyber Security Framework Functions allow you to create a defense in-depth strategy that identifies how you will safeguard the business.

 1) Identify The identify function assists in developing an organizational understanding of managing risk to systems, people, assets, data, and capabilities.
 Key Objective: Identify all people, processes, or systems that would be vulnerable to this type of threat.

 2) Protect The protect function supports the ability to limit or contain the impact of the threat.
 Key Objective: How could you limit the threat of an attack by removing or blocking the vulnerability

 3) Detect The detect function defines the activities to identify the occurrence of an event in a timely manner.
 Key Objective: If you couldn’t stop the threat (i.e. protect phase) how would you know it’s even happening, and your company is experiencing harm